Genez-io/genezio-landing-page/new-landing/src/posts/briefs-not-articles.md

 The article is the easy part.
 The brief is the work.

 The teams that figure out which one to invest in are the teams whose content will keep getting cited a year from now.

+[Book a strategy call](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ30EAVu1QPRbggnIoR502OSYQwgn_fnBZYKo6AoZsu8ApjuqBdq59VHOxs3AsynJnOz1_G-kHnC) with our team today to see how Genezio's data-driven briefs can transform your AI search visibility.

 ---